Abdullah101298/School_District_Analysis/README.md

+# School District Summary

+## Background

-In this challenge, we are given data consisting of schools and student data.
-We are given the tasks of analyzing inidivudal student testing data, grouping student data based on schools, and analyzing the correlation between the test results of the students and the budget of the school.
+We are given data consisting of schools and student data and tasked with analyzing inidivudal student testing data, grouping student data based on schools, and analyzing the correlation between the test results of the students and the budget of the school.

-District summary
+## District summary

       Create a DataFrame table consisting of
           (1) Total Schools